inofix/lifebase-plant-basic-esp32/README.md

 you link all the header files you need into (\*.h) as the esp-idf will search them there.

+## Bugs

+Any bug report or feature request is warmly welcome via the issue tracker here.

+At the moment we have not quite decided yet how to handle all the values recieved from the sensors - e.g. while for light there are standardized units that we will probably use (i.e. Lux), we have absolutely no idea how to handle soil moisture.
+As a pragmatic approach we will just use percentage for everything as a first approach and then later replace it with the definite unit.

 --
  [1] https://www.espressif.com/
  [2] https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/index.html